swazzles/atomkv/README.md

 ## Roadmap
 - Document versioning: assining a unique key a version where each new iteration of the document increments the version.
 This can be used for preventing deadlocks whilst maintaining data integrity.
+- Elastic key-space - Create tables without shards specified, as page files fill up expand our key-space dynamically whilst still allowing retrieval of documents by key only.
 - Backup and restore utilities
 - Key conditions: search for documents using advanced operations on keys e.g. startsWith, contains.
 - Document retrieval paging: retrieve 1-n documents from 1-n pages where key condition is met.